Mikhail Suslov: Early years and career

-Suslov was born in Shakhovskoye, a rural locality in Pavlovsky District, Ulyanovsk Oblast, Russian Empire on 21 November 1902.
+Suslov was born in Shakhovskoye, Khvalynsky Uyezd, Saratov Governorate (today, a rural locality in Pavlovsky District, Ulyanovsk Oblast), Russian Empire on 21 November 1902.
 Suslov began work in the local Komsomol organisation in Saratov in 1918, eventually becoming a member of the Poverty Relief Committee.
 After working in the Komsomol for nearly three years, Suslov became a member of the All-Union Communist Party (the Bolsheviks) in 1921.
 After graduating from the rabfak, he studied economics at the Plekhanov Institute of National Economy between 1924 and 1928.
 In the summer of 1928, after graduating from the Plekhanov institute, he became a graduate student (research fellow) in economics at the Institute of Red Professors, teaching at Moscow State University and at the Industrial Academy.

 In 1931, he abandoned teaching in favour of the party apparatus.
 He became an inspector on the Communist Party's Party Control Commission and on the People's Commissariat of the Workers' and Peasants' Inspectorate.
 His main task there was to adjudicate large numbers of "personal cases", breaches of discipline, and appeals against expulsion from the party.

 In 1933 and 1934, Suslov directed a commission charged with purging the party in the Ural and Chernigov provinces.
 The purge was organised by Lazar Kaganovich, then Chairman of the Soviet Control Commission.
 Author Yuri Druzhnikov contends that Suslov was involved with setting up several show trials, and contributed to the Party by expelling all members deviating from the Party line, meaning Trotskyists, Zinovievists, and other left-wing deviationists.

-From 1936-1937, Suslov studied at the Postgraduate Course of the Economic Institute of Red Professors.
-He gained a reputation as a unsociable, modest, and serious student who carefully studied and memorized the works and speeches of Marx, Engels, Lenin, and Stalin and became known for keeping a complete record of their statements on economic and political issues in boxes of cards and file cabinets in his tiny room in a communal apartment.
+From 1936 to 1937, Suslov studied at the Postgraduate Course of the Economic Institute of Red Professors.
+He gained a reputation as an unsociable, modest, and serious student who carefully studied and memorized the works and speeches of Marx, Engels, Lenin, and Stalin and became known for keeping a complete record of their statements on economic and political issues in boxes of cards and file cabinets in his tiny room in a communal apartment.
 Somehow, Stalin urgently needed Lenin's opinion on one narrow economic issue and dispatched his secretary Lev Mekhlis to locate the answer.
-Mekhlis, Suslov's classmate at the Institute, approached him and instantly found the necessary quote.
+Mekhlis, Suslov's classmate at the institute, approached him and instantly found the necessary quote.
 An amazed Stalin asked how he managed to find the quote so quickly, upon which Mekhlis introduced Stalin to Suslov.
-Stalin immediately had Suslov promoted to Party Secretary of Rostov and carried out a purge of the city in 1938.
-Impressed with his work, Suslov was made First Secretary of the Stavropol Krai's Communist Party in 1939.
+Stalin immediately had Suslov promoted to a secretary of the Rostov Regional Committee in 1937.
+Suslov has been linked to political repression in Rostov as part of the Great Purge in 1938, however writer Roy Medvedev has questioned this, stating that "we have no evidence of his personal involvement in the repressive campaigns of 1937–1938, though they certainly paved the way for his rapid rise."
+Suslov was made First Secretary of the Stavropol Krai Committee in 1939.